chenxingqiang/jax-sklearn/doc/modules/feature_extraction.rst

 Connectivity graph of an image
 -------------------------------

-Several estimators in the scikit-learn can use connectivity information between features or samples.
+Several estimators in the jax-ml can use connectivity information between features or samples.
 For instance Ward clustering (:ref:`hierarchical_clustering`) can cluster together only neighboring pixels of an image, thus forming contiguous patches: